America in Crisis

 National Conversation Project

-Building on the tremendous success of the first National Week of Conversation and the momentum it generated, we've launched an ongoing National Conversation Project to mend the frayed fabric of America by bridging divides one conversation at a time.
-National Conversation Project—an overarching collaborative platform powered by 150+ organizations—is designed to reach farther and impact greater than any one organization by aggregating, aligning, and amplifying the many conversation efforts already underway while welcoming more Americans into conversations.
-National Conversation Project promotes National Weeks of Conversation, #ListenFirst Fridays, and any conversation inviting people to revitalize America together.
+Building on the tremendous success of the first National Week of Conversation and the momentum it generated, we launched an ongoing National Conversation Project to mend the frayed social fabric of America by building relationships and bridging divides one conversation at a time.
+National Conversation Project—an overarching collaborative platform powered by the 300 organizations in the #ListenFirst Coalition—is designed to reach farther and impact greater than any one organization by aggregating, aligning, and amplifying the many conversation efforts already underway while welcoming more Americans into conversations.
+National Conversation Project promotes annual National Weeks of Conversation, #ListenFirst Fridays, Rapid Response & Featured Conversations on Major Issues, Locally-Focused #ListenFirst Movements, and any conversation creating social connection.

 National Conversation Project is wholly funded by donations, which are used to grow, coordinate, and promote conversation opportunities coast to coast.
 Funds enable a lean staff to recruit new hosting partners, generate awareness, coordinate events, capture transformation stories, and invite millions of Americans to join the conversations.
 Donations will also produce high profile convening events and be shared with hosting partners to enhance their conversation programs.
 NCP will invest in a robust traditional and new media campaign to continually increase the number and diversity of voices in the conversations.
 With your support, this campaign of conversations that bridge divides will be the largest in American history, featuring unprecedented breadth and depth of outreach.
 As stated above, impact will be measured and tracked by active engagement metrics, social listening, sentiment analysis, pre and post conversation surveys, and national surveys to quantify the mending of our frayed social fabric.